M.S. in Forensic Sciences - Forensic Investigative Sciences

 First and Second Year: Courses may be taken online or on-campus

-Applicants should have a college major or equivalent coursework as a foundation for the death scene investigation track.
-Recommended college majors include biology, human anatomy, histology, microbiology, physical anthropology or physiology.
+Applicants should have a college major or equivalent coursework as a foundation for the Forensic Investigative Sciences track.
+Recommended college majors include criminal justice, psychology, sociology, forensic sciences, chemistry, biology, human anatomy, or physiology.

 Applications are considered year-round on a space-available basis.
 Application materials are submitted through the OSU Graduate College.

 Spring priority deadline - October 1st